tlswg/tls13-spec/draft-ietf-tls-tls13.md

 MUST NOT allow any further data to be sent or received on the connection.
 Servers and clients MUST forget keys and secrets associated with a failed connection.
-Stateful implementations of session tickets (as in many clients) SHOULD discard tickets associated with failed connections.
+Stateful implementations of tickets (as in many clients) SHOULD discard tickets associated with failed connections.

 All the alerts listed in {{error-alerts}} MUST be sent as fatal and